 1) Ask the questions when they bubble up from your stomach acids leading to your brain and let loose or …

 2) Write ‘em down, because let’s face it, you WILL forget them.
-Otherwise, when the, ‘Do you have any questions for me?’ question is asked, you likely will be left with a blank stare humanoids traditionally call lapse of memory.
+Otherwise, when the, ‘Do you have any questions for me?’ statement is asked, you likely will be left with a blank stare that humanoids traditionally call lapse of memory.
 (Let’s not allow your future boss to think little of you – or at least not yet ….)

 Logical questions from Vulcan

 If you want to go for an even deeper recon, it is always welcome to ask questions such as, ‘Who is your top competitor?’ and demand WHY.
 Don’t worry about the possibility of intimidating your interviewer.
-The interviewer will likely be left thinking that you are interested in the company and may even jump the gun, determining that you are the savior they’ve all longed for.
+The interviewer will likely be left thinking that you are interested in the company and may even jump the gun, determining that you are the saviour they’ve all longed for.
 If your answer to the ultimate question is 42, you are in tiptop shape.

 Of course, another logical question you can ask is what your interviewer expects of you in your first 30 to 60 days in the company.
 Be forewarned that this question can also backfire: you will be liable to complete an exceedingly high amount of work and may never go home again.